What kind of candles are non toxic?

-Ancienne Ambiance Candles are made using traditional techniques involving the timeless process of placing a cotton wick into natural wax, hand-drawing or hand-pouring into glasses, or filling into a desired shape and size.
+Ambiance London Candles are made using traditional techniques involving the timeless process of placing a cotton wick into wax and hand-pouring into glasses.

 What sort of chemical reaction occurs when a candle burns?